ShreyaJari/Earth_Intelligence_Platform/README.md

   data being downloaded and processed.
 Land Cover's ML classification adaptively downsamples large AOIs to keep runtime practical, disclosed via effective resolution in the UI.
-- **Wildfire risk model temporal window**: trained on 7-day pre-fire weather windows; at runtime, uses whatever date range was selected in the Weather Engine, which may not match — disclosed via an in-app caveat.
+- **Wildfire risk model temporal window**: trained on 7 day pre fire weather windows; at runtime, uses whatever date range was selected in the Weather Engine, which may not match disclosed via an in app caveat.

 ## Development History

-This platform began as a series of sequential prototyping notebooks (`notebooks/`) — one per engine, run manually and chained via JSON/ NetCDF file exports.
-It was then rebuilt into the current modular, multi-page Streamlit platform with proper engine separation, session state management, and cross-engine dependencies.
+This platform began as a series of sequential prototyping notebooks (`notebooks/`) one per engine, run manually and chained via JSON/ NetCDF file exports.
+It was then rebuilt into the current modular, multi page Streamlit platform with proper engine separation, session state management, and cross engine dependencies.
 Several early design decisions (and bugs, including the original Terrain DEM clipping issue) trace directly back to the notebook prototypes.